There is a lot to consider in the article below, but this, I think, really gets at the core of the struggle for remote working:

 Both of those are true, but I suspect they are true because those situations make it far too easy to slide right back into measuring what you can see – time in seats.

 If you focused on output, the amount and quality of work done, none of that matters.
-But; it takes work to do that.
+But it takes work to do that.
 It takes finding the right metrics, beyond hours worked.
-Even in an industry like mine, where hours worked are tracked per project, as part of the project budget, completed projects in less time, should be a good thing.
+Even in an industry like mine, where hours worked are tracked per project, as part of the project budget, completing projects in less time, should be a good thing.
 If I don’t work 50-60 hours per week, but still complete the same amount of work that Joe and Sally take 60 hours per week to do, that makes me a more valuable employee, not a less dedicated one.

 But, it’s not what most companies, and leaders, see.
 And that’s going to hamper your remote work efforts, which, as the article also points out, means you will only be able to attract a very limited amount of talent, whereas companies who do get to work on making this work correctly, will be able to hire anyone, anywhere.